 Interested in texts, Jerome discovered many problems with the Christian documents he saw.
 Many of those translated into Latin, particularly, were problematic.
-A large number were mere fragments, consisting of what we know as only 2 or 3 chapters of a book.
+A large number were mere fragments, consisting of what we know as only two or three chapters of a book.
 Furthermore, translations were inconsistent and poor.
-And many were in an archaic, classical, aristocratic form of Latin which most people did not understand.
+Some were in an archaic, classical, aristocratic form of Latin which most people in Jerome’s time didn’t understand.
 (A modern comparison may be made between colloquial American English, and the English of Shakespeare and his compatriots.)
-Jerome looked to the Greek texts for guidance, as they were considered more authentic, but there, too, he encountered fragments, poor copying, and so on.

 Thus, portions of the Septuagint were written in several dialects of Greek, influenced by time and locale.
 Jerome tried to make sense of it nevertheless, but ultimately gave up, deciding the Old Testament books could only properly be translated from the original Hebrew.